MixinNetwork/safe/README.md

   -d '{"action":"approve","chain":1,"raw":"00200e88c368c51fb...000000000000000007db5"}'
 ```

-Once the transaction approval has succeeded, we will need to transfer 20pUSD to the observer(c91eb626-eb89-4fbd-ae21-76f0bd763da5), using the transaction hash as the memo to pay for it.
+Once the transaction approval has succeeded, we will need to transfer 20pUSD to Mixin Safe Observer node(c91eb626-eb89-4fbd-ae21-76f0bd763da5), using the transaction hash as the memo to pay for it.
 After a few minutes, we should be able to query the transaction on a Bitcoin explorer and view its details.

 https://blockstream.info/tx/0e88c368c51fb24421b2a36d82674a5f058eb98d67da844d393b8df00ad2ad3f?expand

 ## Custom Recovery Key

 It's possible to have your own recovery key instead of using the managed recovery service provided by Mixin Safe.
 At first you need to prepare your recovery public key and a chain code according to Bitcoin extended public key specification.
-Then add this key to the recovery(c91eb626-eb89-4fbd-ae21-76f0bd763da5) by transferring 100pUSD, and the memo should be:
+Then add this key to Mixin Safe Observer node(c91eb626-eb89-4fbd-ae21-76f0bd763da5) by transferring 100pUSD, and the memo should be:

 ```golang
 const CurveSecp256k1ECDSABitcoin = 1